 Opportunity and Reinvention

-Generally speaking, an academic research scientist career moves in a single direction—toward tenure and a full professorship.
+Generally speaking, an academic research scientist's career moves in a single direction—toward tenure and a full professorship.
 It’s possible that you may want to chair a department, move into administration, or actually leave academia to run a company based on your discoveries … which is another way of saying, Move to industry.

-One puzzle for almost everybody, not just research scientists, is that thirteen to 20+ years of your life are spent in academic environments starting with kindergarten.
-Making a transition to business can often be a surprising, and not everyone is comfortable with that environment.
+One puzzle for almost everybody, not just research scientists, is that thirteen to 20+ years of your life are spent in academic environments, starting with kindergarten.
+Making a transition to business can often be surprising, and not everyone is comfortable with that environment.
 Some prefer staying in academia.
 Some can’t wait to get out.

 Lee said, “Industry really gives you the opportunity to see what other people are doing in the organization, and that allows you to move around so you can figure out what you want to do, especially if you think science isn’t the perfect thing for you.